SnapDrop/snapdrop/README.md

 By default the server listens on port 3000.

-For an nginx configuration example see `nginx.conf.example`.
+For an nginx configuration example see `nginx/default.conf`.

 ## Licences
 * Thanks to [Mark DiAngelo]() for the [Blop Sound](http://soundbible.com/2067-Blop.html)